aanmeba/todolist-ts/README.md

 ### Functionality

-- [v] List up todos using input field
+- [x] List up todos using input field
-- [v] Mark done when todos are complated
+- [x] Mark done when todos are complated
 - [ ] Delete todos once clicking the bin icon
 - [ ] Update todos when clicking the edit icon